ProfessorGram/updated-1.x-1.0.1/README.md

 # Last updated (updated) Module
 The Last updated module enables the ability to monitor the last time a node has been updated.
 Update-related information is always available in the Administrative GUI, and can also be selectively exposed in the User GUI according to the status of a checkbox in the node edit form.
-For more comprehensive documentation regarding this module, please refer to the Documentation area of: https://github.com/backdrop-contrib/updated/wiki
+More comprehensive documentation, including a discussion of possible use cases for this module, is available at: https://github.com/backdrop-contrib/updated/wiki

 ## Installation